-Common stock offered by us shares of common stock (shares if the underwriters exercise their option to purchase additional shares in full).
+Common stock offered by us 9,459,000 shares of common stock (10,877,850 shares if the underwriters exercise their option to purchase additional shares in full).

-Common stock to be outstanding after this offering shares of common stock (shares if the underwriters exercise their option to purchase additional shares in full).
+Common stock to be outstanding after this offering 57,629,596 shares of common stock (59,048,446 shares if the underwriters exercise their option to purchase additional shares in full).

-Option to purchase additional shares of common stock The underwriters have an option to purchase an additional shares of common stock from us.
+Option to purchase additional shares of common stock The underwriters have an option to purchase an additional 1,418,850 shares of common stock from us.
 The underwriters can exercise this option at any time within 30 days from the date of this prospectus.

-Use of proceeds We estimate that the net proceeds from the sale of our common stock in this offering, after deducting the underwriting discount and estimated offering expenses payable by us, will be approximately \$\forall \text{million} (\\$\text{million} \text{million} if the underwriters exercise their option to purchase additional shares in full) based on an assumed initial public offering price of \$\forall \text{per share} (\text{the midpoint of the price range set forth on the cover of this prospectus).} our Senior Credit Facilities (as defined herein).
+Use of proceeds We estimate that the net proceeds from the sale of our common stock in this offering, after deducting the underwriting discount and estimated offering expenses payable by us, will be approximately \$153.3 million (\$177.1 million if the underwriters exercise their option to purchase additional shares in full).

+We intend to use the net proceeds from this offering to repay borrowings outstanding under our Senior Credit Facilities (as defined herein).
 See "Use of Proceeds."

-We intend to use the net proceeds from this offering to repay borrowings outstanding under however, we may change this policy in the future.
-See "Dividend Policy."